 In addition to the phone line, PAL has developed a few other handy resources for parents including:

-- chat application: chat with a resource specialist through the chat option on the website
+- chat online: chat with a resource specialist through the chat app on the website

 - email: use the contact form on our website to send a question via email